semosem/semosem/README.md

 ## My Expertise

 Creating digital solutions is what takes most of my time in a day.
-I use my competence with JavaScript, TypeScript, NodeJS, or PHP to accomplish tasks on an everyday basis.
 I do things with passion and I have an inner desire to thrive and practice thinking creatively.

-- Create UI Frameworks
+- 📫 Create UI Frameworks
   -  I've got you covered in all areas regarding front-end development.
 - 🔭 I’m currently working on establishing myself as a freelance developer.
 - 🌱 I’m also learning python